Online Bidding FAQ

 When I type in my bid why isn’t it reflected as the current bid?

-In the Online Only sales there are two options for bidding.
+In the Times sales there are two options for bidding.

 Absentee Max Bid – you can enter a higher bid and click “Place bid!”
 This will put your Max Bid in, but it may not reflect that high amount, as the bid below yours is lower than your maximum bid.
 The system will only bring the current bid up to the “challenge bid” below yours and then will bid on your behalf until your max bid as other bids are entered.
 It may not go all the way up to your max bid if there are no competing underbids.